github/docs/content/apps/publishing-apps-to-github-marketplace/listing-an-app-on-github-marketplace/writing-a-listing-description-for-your-app.md

 **Required URLs**
 * **Customer support URL:** The URL of a web page that your customers will go to when they have technical support, product, or account inquiries.
 * **Privacy policy URL:** The web page that displays your app's privacy policy.
 * **Installation URL:** This field is shown for OAuth Apps only.
 (GitHub Apps don't use this URL because they use the optional Setup URL from the GitHub App's settings page instead.)
 When a customer purchases your OAuth App, GitHub will redirect customers to the installation URL after they install the app.
 You will need to redirect customers to `https://github.com/login/oauth/authorize` to begin the OAuth authorization flow.
-See "[New purchases for OAuth Apps](/marketplace/integrating-with-the-github-marketplace-api/handling-new-purchases-and-free-trials/)" for more details.
+See "[AUTOTITLE](/apps/publishing-apps-to-github-marketplace/using-the-github-marketplace-api-in-your-app/handling-new-purchases-and-free-trials)" for more details.
 Skip this field if you're listing a GitHub App.

 **Optional URLs**
 * **Company URL:** A link to your company's website.